M.S. Program

 Applying to the M.S.
 Program

-Tuition is set by Cornell University and is currently $29,500 AY.
-Tuition for the 2023-2024 academic year will be finalized in February 2023.
+Tuition for the M.S. program is set by Cornell University and can be found on the tuition rates webpage.
+Tuition for the 2025-2026 academic year is still TBD.
 In addition, each student is required to have adequate medical insurance.
-The plan offered by Cornell currently costs $4,046.
-If you have coverage from a US-based plan you may be exempt from purchasing the Cornell plan, for details see the student health benefits website.
+If you have coverage from a US-based plan you may be exempt from purchasing the Cornell plan.
+For important information on coverage, see the student health benefits webpage.
 C&CB cannot offer direct financial support to M.S. students and we do not anticipate the availability of tuition waivers for this program.

 Top